-- (i)(B) In this part candidates needed to multiply 0.92 by 0.08 then add this product to their answer to part (i).
-This was often achieved successfully, but a number of candidates gave their answer to 6 significant figures, thus losing the second mark. - (ii) Many fully correct responses were seen. - Many candidates were awarded at least 7 out of the 8 marks available.
+- 4) (i)(B) In this part candidates needed to multiply 0.92 by 0.08 then add this product to their answer to part (i).
+This was often achieved successfully, but a number of candidates gave their answer to 6 significant figures, thus losing the second mark. - 4) (ii) Many fully correct responses were seen.
+Most other candidates gained no credit as they had no real idea of what was required. - Many candidates were awarded at least 7 out of the 8 marks available.
 The hypotheses were generally correct and well defined but a minority of candidates still omitted a definition of p.
 Only a small number of candidates incorrectly used point probabilities.
 Many candidates used the first method in the scheme, usually successfully.
 A smaller number used the critical region method, again fairly successfully, but a number thought that the critical region started at 3.
 Some candidates who used the critical region method, failed to justify their critical region.
 In this case they were only eligible for the first 3 marks for the hypotheses. - 6) (i) On the whole, this question was answered well, with a very high proportion of candidates calculating the frequency densities correctly.
-Of those candidates who did not calculate the FD correctly, most achieved a mark for the correct widths.
+Of those candidates who did not calculate the FD correctly, most achieved 1 mark for the correct widths.
 There were very few inequality labels on the x axis.
 However, candidates should be reminded that they need to label the vertical axis.
-Drawing of the bars was done well although a few candidates struggled to draw a bar of height 0.0035. - (ii) Many candidates thought that the calculation involved subtraction rather than addition and even when the calculation was correct, there was often no element of doubt to their conclusion. - (iii) On the whole this question was very well answered.
+Drawing of the bars was done well although a few candidates struggled to draw a bar of height 0.0035. - 6) (ii) Many candidates thought that the calculation involved subtraction rather than addition and even when the calculation was correct, there was often no element of doubt to their conclusion. - 6) (iii) On the whole this question was very well answered.
 It was extremely common to award 4 marks in total, due to the over specification of answers.
 Many candidates gave the exact answer 1890.625, but an element of sensible rounding, to say 1891 or even 1890, was looked for.
 A significant number did not find the standard deviation correctly, sometimes giving the root mean square deviation or calculating $(fx)^2$ rather than fx^2 .
-The explanation mark was very well answered. - (iv) Again this was also very well answered.
+The explanation mark was very well answered. - 6) (iv) Again this was also very well answered.
 Even candidates who had made errors in the previous part usually gained follow through marks.
 Most candidates knew that the limits for outliers were mean \pm 2 standard deviations.
-A number of candidates did not include an element of doubt in their conclusion about the number of outliers and thus were not awarded the final mark. - (v) Candidates tended to over specify their answer, giving it as 781250000 rather than for example 78000000.
-Candidates who were unsure how to do this part nevertheless usually gained a method mark for multiplying by 1000. - (vi) Where candidates achieved this mark, they often realised that the duty would reduce the sales of larger cars.
+A number of candidates did not include an element of doubt in their conclusion about the number of outliers and thus were not awarded the final mark. - 6) (v) The modal mark in this question was 2 out of 3, scored by approximately 2/3 of the candidature.
+This was due to candidates over specifying their answer, giving it as 781250000 rather than for example 780000000.
+Candidates who were unsure how to do this part nevertheless usually gained a method mark for multiplying by 1000. - 6) (vi) Where candidates achieved this mark, they often realised that the duty would reduce the sales of larger cars.
 They also achieved this mark where they stated that the sample may not be representative, although this needed to be very clearly stated for the mark to be awarded.
-A number of candidates erroneously stated that people would refuse to pay the duty. - 7) (i) This part was very well answered. - (ii) Again many fully correct responses were seen.
-Many other candidates scored 1 mark out of 4 for finding $0.6 \times 0.5^4 = 0.0375$.
-Some candidates multiplied 0.6×0.5^4 or 0.4×0.5^4 or indeed both by 5C_1 rather than by 4C_1 .
+A number of candidates erroneously stated that people would refuse to pay the duty. - 7) (i) This part was very well answered.